Antonio447-cloud/front-end-development/Counter/README.md

-## Above you will find the source code of a counter.
+## Above you will find the source code of a Counter.

-- Output of the counter:
+- Output of the Counter:

 ![counter](./output.png)